Biography of Tina Turner

 Solo Career

-In the 2000s, she started performing less frequently, but she occasionally delighted her fans by sharing the stage with other global stars.
+In the 2000s, she scaled back her performances but still thrilled fans with occasional collaborations alongside other global stars.
 For example, she performed with Beyoncé during the 50th anniversary of the Grammy Awards ceremony in 2008.
-At the end of that year, she embarked on her last large-scale tour.
+Later that year, she launched what would be her final major tour.

 Tina Turner's Personal Life